aniketadhikari/smu-lamp/README.md

 # About SMU Case
 Build a web application which will allow students working in team project to do intra-team peer evaluation.
 This evaluation will be based on a set of rubric.
 Sample rubrics can be found at: Canvas > Files > TEAM PROJECT > CLIENT ORGANIZATIONS > 1.
 Singapore Management University >   These rubrics can be then mapped to the SMU Graduate Learning Outcomes.
 For each student these peer evaluation will be consolidated across many courses and the student can then see a visual dashboard of the consolidated achievement in terms of the SMU Graduate Learning Outcomes (achieved, working towards, needs improvement, etc.).
 This project will require a web front end, database and visual APIs for the dashboard.
 Your application should:
-* allow the professor to import students and courses
+* allow the professor to import students and courses (DONE)
 * allow the professor to create student groups (DONE)
 * allow the professor to schedule peer evaluations (DONE)
 * allow the student to complete peer evaluations